 Ever since the SurefireXH35 set new benchmarks for wide-beam gun flashlights, there were rumors abuzz about a 1000-lumen model in the X300U lineup being in development.

 Finally, Surefire released it a couple of years ago and just like most of its predecessors, it has fast gained a reputation for itself in the gun community.

-While it is mainly used by professionals as a reliable, everyday carry, the extra brightness and the sheer build quality make this a Best home defense shotgun light.
+While it is mainly used by professionals as a reliable, EDC, the extra brightness and the sheer build quality make this a Best home defense shotgun light.
 Be it weekend warriors, a collector or someone looking for an extra pair of eyes for self-defense, this one fits the bill perfectly.